 Can I visit the animal I brought to you for care?
 Will you send me photos?

 See the answer about tours above.
 It is not possible for us to send photos of our patients to you personally.
 We are happy to provide patient updates, please email us.
 You can also check out our Patient of the Week blog feature on our website.
 We may just feature your rescue and then you can share the story with your friends!
-We do try to share lots of photos on our social media pages, follow us and please understand that with over 2000 patients brought to us annually, it is not possible to take photos of each of them.
+We do try to share lots of photos on our social media pages, follow us and please understand thousands of patients brought to us annually, it is not possible to take photos of each of them.

 How do I find out what happened to the animal I brought to you?

 We are happy to provide you with an update on the status of the animal brought in for care.
 We ask that you email us at email@example.com to inquire.
 In an effort to keep our phone line open for animal emergencies, we do not provide updates over the phone.
 Email is answered Monday-Friday – we will get back to you ASAP.